department-of-veterans-affairs/developer-portal-backend/cicd/README.md

 CICD Workflow

-## CICD scripts are included in the Docker image used for the Codebuild job: vasdvp/lighthouse-codebuild-dsva-fargate:latest
+## CICD scripts are included in the Docker image used for the Codebuild job
 - /usr/local/bin/increment.sh
   - smart incrementer for version numbers
 - /usr/local/bin/tag_containers.py